php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

   - win-build uses 'winpty' as a command prefix (provide by Git for Windows)
 - On Unix based:
   - pmasetup build
+- Once the build process has completed, access to container shell.
 -To access the container shell:
   - On Windows:
     - winpty docker exec -it docker_php-mongo-web_1 bash
   - On Unix based:
     - docker exec -it docker_php-mongo-web_1 bash
-  - This action will load the container in a shell:
+  - You should now have a cli shell active on the container, run the following commands.
   - Run to generate the system key:
     - php artisan key:generate --ansi
   - Run to create the default migrations: